At every stage of life, there is always learning.

 After much recent reflection, I realize that the basis of my worry has to do with the fact that I’ve been stressed about presenting myself in a certain way, since my work highly depends on the impressions others have of me in order to seek my services.
 Basically, I’ve wanted to show myself as “perfect,” so others will be inspired to learn from me.

 However, this attempt to be seen as perfect has created an impossible situation, where I am, time and time again, judging myself as less than perfect.
-It has set up a no-win scenario, where I am feeling like I have to hide behind a mask, rather than present my true self to others, warts and all.
+It has set up a no-win scenario, where I am feeling like I have to hide behind a mask, rather than present my true self to others.

-My sweaty hands are also helping me to realize how much more I need to love myself, unconditionally.
+And my sweaty hands are helping me to realize how much more I need to love myself, unconditionally.

 Do I have the courage to claim my experience, and say to the Universe: “I love myself through my hands.
 I love myself through my feet.
 I love myself, whether sweaty or dry.
 I love myself, no matter what.”